fazzyA/web-saylani/JS-Assignments/arrays/readme.md

   console.log("a defined? " + (typeof a !== 'undefined'));
   console.log("b defined? " + (typeof b !== 'undefined'));
  ## Write a JavaScript function that accepts a string as a parameter and counts the number of vowels within the string.
  ## Write a JavaScript function that reverse a number.
-Go to the editor
 Example x = 32243;
 Expected Output : 34223
 ##